Largefreedom/React_Fabric_editor/README.md

 * make a screenshoot of custom direct and save target as image to local file
 * combine many canvas object to one object
 * generating animations for canvas object
+* save canvas objs to a file and open a file to build canvas object in page

 ---